 - Invert Look – Invert looks are entirely down to personal preference.

-- Invert Look/FOV/ADS – These are covered elsewhere.
+- Invert Look/FOV/ADS – These are covered elsewhere, and similar settings apply.

 - Double Tap Forward to Sprint – Off.